-More women (and let’s not conflate women and feminists) need to start speaking out against female batterers, paternity fraudsters, fraudulent restraining order abusers, parental alienators, able-bodied adult women who are capable of working but jack their exes courtesy of the state, entitled princesses, female teachers who screw their students, and false rape accusers, etc., etc. If you speak out when men behave in a similar fashion, you are a hypocrite if you don’t speak out against women who do the same.
+More women (and let’s not conflate women and feminists) need to start speaking out against female batterers, paternity fraudsters, fraudulent restraining order abusers, parental alienators, able-bodied adult women who are capable of working but are awarded spousal support regardless, entitled princesses, female teachers who have sex wi their students, and false rape accusers, etc., etc. If you speak out when men behave in a similar fashion, you are a hypocrite if you don’t speak out against women who do the same.

 Evil flourishes when good men and women do nothing.

 To this end, I will announce the In Her Own Words series in the coming days.
-We want to hear from women whose husbands, sons, fathers, brothers, grandsons, nephews and male friends have been abused and/or victimized by a woman and/or by proxy at the behest of a woman.
+I’d like to hear from women whose husbands, sons, fathers, brothers, grandsons, nephews and male friends have been abused and/or victimized by a woman and/or by proxy at the behest of a woman.
 Domestic violence is not a gender issue.
 It hurts all of us, either directly or collaterally.

 Thank you to all the fine men who shared their stories this month.
 I appreciate your willingness to make the time to do this.
 I know that dredging up these experiences was painful for many of you and admire your courage for doing so.
 We want to keep hearing from you and continue In His Own Words as a regular feature on Shrink4Men, which I will also address in the forthcoming announcement.